Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 The museum includes several permanent and temporary exhibits.
 Truth, Power and a Free Press is a permanent installation that challenges us to think about how we engage with the news.

-Using a mix of video, original letters and documents belonging to journalists, and interactive quizzes, the exhibition is engaging and achieves its goal of making you think about the way you consume media
+Using a mix of video, original letters and documents belonging to journalists, and interactive quizzes, we found the exhibition achieved its goal of making you think about the way you consume media.

 You can join a building history tour and explore some of the original parliamentary spaces that have been preserved just as they looked when the building closed.

 Even hardcore museum lovers will probably need a rest before dinner.
-You could be lazy like us and head back to your accommodation for a nap or make your way to see the sunset from Telstra Tower.
+You could be lazy like us and head back to your accommodation for a nap or make your way to take in the sunset from a different perspective.

 Dinner in Dickson

-Dickson has been the centre of Canberra’s ethnic food scene for many years.
+Dickson has been the centre of Canberra’s diverse food scene for many years.
 We have been eating Chinese food in Dickson on almost every visit since the mid-1980s.
-With 47 dining options on offer, it’s a good place to head if you are not sure what you feel like or want to dine on a budget.
+With over 40 dining options on offer, it’s a good place to head if you are not sure what you feel like.
+Most of the venues are budget friendly too.

-Our old favourite Dickson Dumpling House is still going strong and serving their amazing roast duck san choi bau.
-Serving sizes are enormous, so keep this in mind when ordering!
+Our old favourite Dickson Dumpling House is still going strong and serving their roast duck san choi bau.
+Serving sizes are enormous, so keep this in mind when ordering.

 Day 3 – Sunday